HudsonAlpha/rust-fastleng/README.md

 ### Options to consider
 1. `-h` - see full list of options and exit
+2. `-l`, `--length-json` - enables the saving of the raw length counts to a specified JSON file
+3. `-o`, `--out-json` - enabled used to specify the filename to write the length statistics to (default: stdout)

 ## TODO List
 1. Create an option for other N-score values (or maybe all integer N-score values)